Eugene, Oregon: Settlement and impact

 French fur traders had settled seasonally in the Willamette Valley by the beginning of the 19th century.
 Their settlements were concentrated in the "French Prairie" community in Northern Marion County but may have extended south to the Eugene area.
 Having already developed relationships with Native communities through intermarriage and trade, they negotiated for land from the Kalapuyans.
 By 1828 to 1830 they and their Native wives began year-round occupation of the land, raising crops and tending animals.
 In this process, the mixed race families began to impact Native access to land, food supply, and traditional materials for trade and religious practices.

 In July 1830, "intermittent fever" struck the lower Columbia region and a year later, the Willamette Valley.
 Natives traced the arrival of the disease, then new to the Pacific Northwest, to the USS Owyhee, captained by John Dominis.
 "Intermittent fever" is thought by researchers now to be malaria.
 According to Robert T. Boyd, an anthropologist at Portland State University, the first three years of the epidemic, "probably constitute the single most important epidemiological event in the recorded history of what would eventually become the state of Oregon".
 In his book The Coming of the Spirit Pestilence Boyd reports there was a 92% population loss for the Kalapuyans between 1830 and 1841.
 This catastrophic event shattered the social fabric of Kalapuyan society and altered the demographic balance in the Valley.
-This balance was further altered over the next few years by the arrival of Anglo-American settlers, beginning in 1840 with 13 people and growing steadily each year until within 20 years more than 11,000 American settlers, including Eugene Skinner, had arrived.
+This balance was further altered over the next few years by the arrival of Anglo-American settlers, beginning in 1840 with 13 people and growing steadily each year until within 20 years more than 11,000 European American settlers, including Eugene Skinner, had arrived.

 As the demographic pressure from the settlers grew, the remaining Kalapuyans were forcibly removed to Indian reservations.
-Though some Natives escaped being swept into the reservation, most were moved to the Grand Ronde reservation in 1856.
-Strict racial segregation was enforced and mixed race people, known as Métis in French, had to make a choice between the reservation and Anglo society.
+Though some Natives avoided transfer into the reservation, most were moved to the Grand Ronde reservation in 1856.
+Strict racial segregation was enforced and mixed race people, known as Métis in French, had to make a choice between the reservation and Anglo-American society.
 Native Americans could not leave the reservation without traveling papers and white people could not enter the reservation.

 Eugene Franklin Skinner, after whom Eugene is named, arrived in the Willamette Valley in 1846 with 1,200 other settlers that year.
-Advised by the Kalapuyans to build on high ground to avoid flooding, he erected the first Anglo cabin on south or west slope of what the Kalapuyans called Ya-po-ah.
+Advised by the Kalapuyans to build on high ground to avoid flooding, he erected the first pioneer cabin on south or west slope of what the Kalapuyans called Ya-po-ah.
 The "isolated hill" is now known as Skinner's Butte.
 The cabin was used as a trading post and was registered as an official post office on January 8, 1850.

-At this time the settlement was known by Anglos as Skinner's Mudhole.
+At this time the settlement was known by settlers as Skinner's Mudhole.
 It was relocated in 1853 and named Eugene City in 1853.
-Formally incorporated as a city in 1862, it was named simply Eugene in 1889.
+Formally incorporated as a city in 1862, it was renamed to Eugene in 1889.
 Skinner ran a ferry service across the Willamette River where the Ferry Street Bridge now stands.